oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 - Reset Password/Signup
 - Login with Google

+### Downloads: Missed Previous Labs?
+Download and Install the Application

+If you're stuck or missed out on completing the previous labs, don't worry!
+Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab11.zip) to download the export file, which contains everything completed in the previous labs, and follow the download instructions from Task 1 to Task 5 in the lab [Downloads](?lab=downloads).

 ## Downloads: Missed Previous Labs?
 Download and Install the Application

 If you're stuck or missed out on completing the previous labs, don't worry!
 You can download and install the application as follows: